yitongx/yitongx.github.io/index.md

 ### UIUC Summer School (2018.07)

 I attended the summer school program at University of Illinois at Urbana-Champaign.
-I listened to 2 courses: Control Systems and Artificial Intelligence.
+I attended 2 courses: Control Systems and Artificial Intelligence.